 The Trump Administration recently staged a promotional event for coal, the dirtiest of all the fossil fuels, at the COP24 UN conference on climate change.
 Coal contributes more to greenhouse gases on a unit-per-unit basis than any other electricity source and its reduction is considered a top priority for scientists who are addressing global warming.

 Regardless of high politics, cities, states and provinces have formed coalitions to reduce emissions even as national governments move more slowly.
-The issue is whether the efforts are fast enough to meet the climate agenda – and politics play a key role.
+The issue is whether the efforts are fast enough to meet the climate agenda – and the politics of climate change play a key role.

 “The real economy is moving in one direction not even linearly but exponentially”, says Christiana Figueres, former head of the UN’s climate change program.
 “If there’s an alignment between politics and economy then of course things can move forward much quicker because all the stars aligned in the same direction.”